-This is a recently established role within The University, and is responsible for contributing to the construction of the Melbourne Data Analytics Platform, a translator workforce being built as part of the Petascale Campus Initiative (a five-year program to increase the capacity for data-intensive research at The University).
+The role is part of the newly formed Melbourne Data Analytics Platform (MDAP), a translator workforce being built as part of the Petascale Campus Initiative (a five-year program to increase the capacity for data-intensive research at The University).
 Once established, it is envisaged that this workforce will be an ongoing, vital resource to support The University's leading international research efforts.